2 AprSpring Seeding in the Mid-Atlantic: How to get results in the Transition Zone

 Many choose to overseed in the Spring, however, because when the weather improves they want to see a healthy green lawn.

-When landscapers overseed they should choose a single perennial variety, such as Tall Fescue.
+When landscapers overseed they should choose a perennial variety, like our Colonial Heritage Mix.
 That is because you want the grass to grow full and green year after year.
 Landscapers should only use the annual-perennial combination when they are seeding construction sites from the bare ground.
+The Colonial Heritage Mix is an all-Fescue four way blend includes some of Pennington’s top performing Fescues like Rebel V and Rebel Advance.
+This custom-to-Colonial mix also includes Fawn Tall Fescue and K-31.

 Contractors, on the other hand, are either temporary seeding or permanent seeding construction sites.